 Taxicabs are outside the baggage collection areas.
 A journey to the beach, downtown, or the port is listed on the taxi window and is a fixed charge.
 You can pay by card or cash.
 There is no need to pre-book a taxi, as plenty are available.

 Go to the designated taxi stand to find the official taxis.
-You will see uniformed airport employees who are there to help and guide you.
+You will see uniformed airport employees there to help and guide you.
 If you have not booked a private transfer, avoid accepting rides from unsolicited people inside the terminal.
 Head for the official transport areas outside of your arrivals lounge.

 Lyft, Uber, and Wingz